RedundantCich/crud-endpoint-auto-tests/README.md

 `maven clean verify`

-3/ Tests are stored in the report folder with a timestamp configured in the `serenity.conf` file under `serenity.outputDirectory`
+3/ Tests are stored in the report folder with a timestamp configured in the `pom.xml` file under `properties.serenity.outputDirectory`

 4/ After a couple runs you can aggregate the results with:
 `mvn serenity:aggregate -Dserenity.outputDirectory=reports/serenity`